 2017 court case proves FBI can de-anonymize Tor users

 The means by which the FBI is able to de-anonymize Tor users and discover their real IP address remains classified information.
 In a 2017 court case, the FBI refused to divulge how it was able to do this, which ultimately led to pedophiles on the Tor network going free.
 From the Tech Times:

 In this case, the FBI managed to breach the anonymity Tor promises and the means used to collect the evidence from the dark web make up a sensitive matter.
 The technique is valuable to the FBI, so the government would rather compromise this case rather than release the source code it used.

 “The government must now choose between disclosure of classified information and dismissal of its indictment,” federal prosecutor Annette Hayes said in a court filing on Friday.

 The cat is out of the bag.
 The FBI (and presumably other government agencies) has proven to be fully capable of de-anonymizing Tor users.
 Most Tor promoters simply ignore these different cases and the obvious implications.

 2. Tor developers are cooperating with US government agencies

 Some Tor users may be surprised to know the extent to which Tor developers are working directly with US government agencies.
 After all, Tor is often promoted as a grass-roots privacy effort to help you stay “anonymous” against Big Brother.

-One journalist, Yasha Levine, was able to clarify this cooperation through FOIA requests, which revealed many interesting exchanges.
+One journalist was able to clarify this cooperation through FOIA requests, which revealed many interesting exchanges.

 Here is one email correspondence in which Roger Dingledine discusses cooperation with the DOJ (Department of Justice) and FBI (Federal Bureau of Investigation), while also referencing “backdoors” being installed.